nephio-project/docs/content/en/docs/guides/install-guides/common-dependencies.md

-# Common Dependencies
+---
+title: Installing common dependencies
+description: >
   This guide describes how to install some required dependencies that are the same across all environments.

+weight: 1
+---

 Some of these, like the resource-backend, will move out of the "required" category in later releases.
 Even if you do not use these directly in your